 Also, make sure your country of citizenship is not one of the countries that prevent their citizens from buying life insurance outside of their home country.

-For life insurance for world traveller, some countries have been deemed too dangerous to travel to.
+With life insurance for world travelers, some countries have been deemed too dangerous to travel to.
 A country that comes up very often for travel consideration is Mexico.

 Travel to Mexico typically affects about 20% of our clients each year.
 Unfortunately in Mexico, U.S. citizens seem to be the target of a number of crimes.